Links you click on in this post may earn us a small commission at no cost to you. Thank you for your support.

 Natural Alternatives to Triptans

 One of the most common natural alternative to Triptans is Ginger.
 I specifically take this ginger supplement for migraine relief because I have found it to be extremely effective.
 Ginger has been used in Asian medicine for generations for good reason.
-There have been studies about Ginger showing that it isn’t as affective is sumatriptan to abort a migraine attack with zero side effects.
+There have been studies about Ginger showing that it is as affective is sumatriptan to abort a migraine attack with zero side effects.
 But I personally do, is a soon as I feel a migraine coming on inside take to Ginger supplements.
 Since I started doing this a few months ago, I have cut my migraine days in half and the migraines that I am unable to stop are generally less painful.

 I also take Migraleaf Supplements daily which is actually recommended by doctors and is completely natural!
 Magnesium has been proven to help prevent migraines before they even start, which is one of the key ingredients in this specific supplement.
 The second ingredient is the herb Feverfew, which has been a natural migraine reliever for many years.